rickyparada/rickyparada.github.io/index.md

 layout: home
 ---

-**Quantum I/O Modeling** at [Mabuchi Lab](https://mabuchilab.org/) | Distributed Computing | Hybrid Quantum Systems
+**Quantum I/O Modeling** at [Mabuchi Lab](https://mabuchilab.org/) • Distributed Computing • Hybrid Quantum Systems

 Hello there!

 My name is Ricky Parada and I'm a Master's student at Stanford University.
 As an undergrad, I studied Engineering Physics with a specialization in Quantum Science and Information.
+I'm currently working in the Mabuchi Lab on quantum state propogation modeling in open systems using SLH.
 I'll be graduating in Spring 2024 with an MS in Computer Science (theory specialization).

 My current research interests lie in the experimental design of hybrid quantum systems with distributed computing and quantum networking applications.
 Last summer, I worked on quantum transduction research in Oskar Painter's group at Caltech, designing a qubit module for high fidelity state transfer from quantum transducers.